 Tommy Pico: Epic Poet

-Tommy Pico designed his epic poetry for a thoroughly modern medium.
+Tommy Pico designed his epic poetry to drown your newsfeed.

 Tommy Pico: This isn't just poetry.
 This is an epic poem.
+You know what I mean?
 Nobody has that kind of attention span.

 Tommy Pico's focus is on making a powerful personal statement, rather than on attempting to control or predict how a reader might react.